Can I Feed My Cat Tuna?

 The question “can I feed my cat tuna?” often arises as for most cats, tuna would be high on their list of most favourite foods.
 Whether it’s from a can or freshly caught from the ocean, they’d be delighted to see it in their dinner bowl.

-Some cats become addicted to tuna and just won’t eat anything else.
-However, there have been questions raised about feeding tuna to cats.
+There are also many differing opinions about feeding tuna to cats.
 Is Tuna good for them?
 Are there any risks to their health if they eat lots of tuna in their diet?
 Are other types of fish better to feed?
+Let us explain the answers.

 Tuna Is An Unbalanced Meal